The Best Pool Alarms of 2024 for Safety and Peace of Mind, Tested

 A smart pool alarm, which connects via Wi-Fi or Bluetooth, allows you to control, monitor, or receive notifications through a smartphone.
 Smart control is most commonly provided for perimeter alarms like gate or doorway alarms, which often connect to a home security system.

-Very few pool-entry alarms have smart controls, but a few are available.
+Very few pool-entry alarms have smart controls.
 They usually connect to a smartphone for simple tasks, such as monitoring battery levels or setting various functions.

 FAQs

 For pool owners, pool safety is of the utmost importance.
-A pool alarm plays one part in preventing dangerous pool-related accidents, making your family safer and providing peace of mind.
+A pool alarm plays one part in preventing dangerous pool-related accidents, keeping your household safer and providing peace of mind.
 Ahead are some frequently asked questions along with their answers to help you install and use your new pool alarm.

 Q. Where do I put a pool alarm?

-Installation location depends on the pool alarm type, so follow the manufacturer’s directions as to where to install it.
+Installation location depends on the pool alarm type, so follow the manufacturer’s directions.
 However, most pool alarms should be placed where adults, children, pets, and wildlife could enter the pool or the pool area, quickly detecting anything or anyone who could fall in.

 Q. How much does it cost to install a pool alarm?